How to Use Direct Mail to Market a Home-Based Business

 - Reminders: Depending on your product or service, it can be beneficial to send your clients and customers reminders.
 For example, if you have a tax preparation business, you might send reminders out in December about deductions to take before the year ends or notice to business owners about getting their W-2s and 1099s out by the end of January.

-- Samples: If it's not cost prohibitive, why not send a send a sample of your product or offer a free sample to anyone who responds to your mailing?
+- Samples: If it's not cost-prohibitive, why not send a sample of your product or offer a free sample to anyone who responds to your mailing?
 People like to receive free items and to test products before buying.
 Sending them a sample gives them both.

 - Announcements: If you're launching a new product or service, let your existing clients and customers, and prospects know about it.
 Again, this would be a good time to include a discount to encourage them to check out the new product or service.

-- Newsletter: While email newsletters is the most affordable way to deliver information regularly to your list, print and mail news can be effective as well.
-Through it you can combine many of the above ideas such as list of products or services, discounts, useful tips, and announcements.
+- Newsletter: While email newsletters are the most affordable way to deliver information regularly to your list, print and mail news can be effective as well.
+Through it, you can combine many of the above ideas such as a list of products or services, discounts, useful tips, and announcements.

 How to Use Direct Mail in Your Home Business